-Car mirrors are reflective components that aid drivers in seeing vehicles and road conditions outside of their peripheral vision.
+- Car mirrors are reflective components that help drivers see vehicles and road conditions outside of their peripheral vision.

-There are two main types of car mirrors: the rear-view mirror and side mirrors.
+- There are two main types of car mirrors: rear-view mirrors and side mirrors.

-Side mirrors are external mirror components that provide drivers a view of the length of the vehicle.
+- Side mirrors are external mirror components that give drivers a view of the length of the vehicle.

-OEM replacement parts will cost you anywhere between $40 and $2,200.
+- OEM replacement car mirrors will cost you anywhere between $40 and $2,200.
 These parts are either sold individually or as part of a kit.

 The most important car parts are often those with the simplest mechanisms.
 A good example of this is your car’s mirror components.
-These parts may seem too simple, but there is so much more that goes into each assembly.
-These mirrors are so important that they’re the first thing we check before switching the ignition on but do we really understand how they work?
-Let’s take a closer look at automotive mirrors and discover why they’re critical for road safety.
+These mirrors are so important that they’re the first thing we check before switching the ignition on.
+Let’s take a closer look at automotive mirrors and determine why they’re critical for road safety.

 Car mirrors are reflective components that aid drivers in observing their surroundings.
-The reflected images allow drivers to see other vehicles and road conditions that are outside of their peripheral vision.
+They allow drivers to see other vehicles and road conditions that are outside of their peripheral vision.

-There are two main types of car mirrors: the rear-view mirror and side mirrors.
+There are two main types of car mirrors: rear-view mirrors and side mirrors.

 The rear-view mirror is an interior mirror that lets the driver monitor traffic at the vehicle’s rear.
-This mirror makes it possible to observe the movement of vehicles behind your car without turning your back on the steering wheel.
+It makes it possible to observe the movement of vehicles behind your car without turning your back on the steering wheel.

-This type of mirror is essential for safety while making turns, switching lanes, and even as you’re backing up into a parking spot.
+This type of mirror is essential for safety while making turns, switching lanes, and backing up into a parking spot.
 Without a rear-view mirror, it will be difficult to accurately estimate distances, navigate oncoming traffic, and check for pedestrians.

 A convex mirror is typically used for the rear-view mirror because of its capacity to reflect distant images.
-This mirror is installed on a plastic base plate which is attached to the upper middle part of the windshield.
+It is installed on a plastic base plate that is attached to the upper middle part of the windshield.
 The angle of the reflective surface can be adjusted using a switch or by manually moving the swivel joint.

-All rear-view mirrors are made with anti-glare functionality.
-These mirrors limit the amount of light that is reflected into the driver’s eyes while driving.
+All rear-view mirrors are made with anti-glare functionality, which limits the amount of light that is reflected into the driver’s eyes.
 This prevents the driver from being blinded by bright headlights from vehicles driving behind the car or strong sunlight during the day.
 These are also commonly referred to as day-night mirrors.

 There are two main types of side mirrors based on use: standard and towing side mirrors.
 These types can be further categorized based on location, adjustability, and mechanism.

-Side mirrors come in various colors and finishes such as paintable (paint to match), textured black, chrome or stainless finishes.
+Side mirrors come in various colors and finishes, such as paintable (paint to match), textured black, chrome, and stainless finishes.

-Standard side mirrors are exterior mirrors that are meant to provide visibility by reflecting the length of a single vehicle.
+Standard side mirrors provide visibility by reflecting the length of a single vehicle.

-Towing side mirrors are mirror components that improve a driver’s line of sight by reflecting the full length of a larger vehicle and its hitched trailer or camper.
+Towing side mirrors improve a driver’s line of sight by reflecting the full length of a larger vehicle and its hitched trailer or camper.
 Towing mirrors can be classified into two: permanent and portable.

-These are telescopic mirrors that are installed instead of a standard side mirror.
-It can be retracted to give an enlarged view of the end of a camper or trailer.
+These are telescopic mirrors that can be retracted to give an enlarged view of the end of a camper or trailer.

 Portable towing mirrors are installed on top or as an attachment to existing standard side mirrors.
-These can be convex mirrors attached using an adhesive, custom slip-ons for specific car models and make, or universal fit mirrors that can be mounted on any car’s fender or window.
+These can be convex mirrors attached using adhesive, custom slip-ons for specific models, or universal fit mirrors that can be mounted on any car’s fender or window.

 Driver Side Mirror vs. Passenger Side Mirror